-The all-electric Jaguar I-Pace is set to be launched in India on March 9, 2021, and it will be the carmaker’s first EV in our market.
-Jaguar also officially started accepting bookings for the EV late last year.
+The all-electric Jaguar I-Pace is set to be launched in India on March 23, 2021.
+Jaguar’s first EV in our market was previously set to launch on March 9 though the carmaker has now pushed back the launch to later in the month.
+Jaguar officially started accepting bookings for the EV late last year.

 It will come with a 90kWh lithium-ion battery and dual electric motors

 The I-Pace will be offered in three trims – S, SE and HSE

 Jaguar has partnered with Tata Power for charging solutions

 2021 Jaguar I Pace: battery and electric motor details

 Powering the all-electric I-Pace will be a 90kWh battery, which will send power to two electric motors that develop a combined 400hp and 696Nm of torque.
 As per Jaguar’s claims, the 2.2-tonne electric SUV can do the 0-100kph sprint in 4.8sec, and go on to hit a top speed of 200kph.
 While there is no ARAI-certified range yet, the I-Pace has a 470km WLTP-rated range on a single charge.

 To offer its customers some added peace of mind, Jaguar will be offering a complimentary 5-year service package and 5 years of roadside assistance, in addition to the standard 8-year or 1,60,000km battery warranty.